Rhode Island Hummingbirds: 3 Awesome Documented Species

 This article identifies and describes Rhode Island hummingbirds, where in Rhode Island they are seen, and whether they are year-round, seasonal, or rare vagrant residents.

-There are three species of hummingbirds documented as seen in Rhode Island.
+Ruby-throated, Rufous, and Calliope hummingbirds are the 3 species of hummingbirds documented as seen in Rhode Island listed in order of frequency seen.

 Sighting Maps: